eclipse-arrowhead/core-java-spring/serviceregistry/src/main/java/eu/arrowhead/core/serviceregistry/protocols/mqtt/README.md

 ## MQTT Setup

 ### Installation
-On Debian-based systems, install the Mosquitto MQTT broker with the following command
+On Debian-based systems, install the Mosquitto MQTT broker with the following command:
 ```
 > sudo apt-get install mosquitto mosquitto-clients
 ```

 ### Configuration
-To setup username and password for all clients, first create a password file
+To setup username and password for all clients, first create a password file:
 ```
 > sudo touch /etc/mosquitto/passwords.dat
 ```